-The Family and Medical Leave Act, 29 U.S.C. § 2601, et seq. (“FMLA”) provides that eligible employees may take up to twelve weeks of unpaid leave during any twelve-month period, for any of four general reasons:
+The Family and Medical Leave Act, 29 U.S.C. § 2601, et seq., also known as the FMLA, provides that eligible employees may take up to twelve weeks of unpaid leave during any twelve-month period, for any of four general reasons:

 1. For the birth and care of a newborn child;